My recovery journey

 We encourage you to use worksheets - they are not an end in themselves but they do...

-Here are examples of two commonly used tools: the high risk situations and five areas worksheets...
+There are examples of two commonly used tools in this task: the risky situations and five areas worksheets.

 Example of a high risk situations worksheet

 • Write down the high risk situation.
-The act of writing (or typing) is itself important as it strengthens the FP's awareness of the risk.
+The act of writing is itself important as it strengthens your awareness of the risk.

-• Give a rating to the risk of drinking or drug taking if the high risk situation is encountered.
-This is a measure of self-efficacy ("how likely am I to resist this temptation?")
+• Give a rating to the risk from 0-10 of drinking or drug taking when the high risk situation happens.

-• Write down one or more plausible (likely to happen) coping strategies.
+• Write down one or more realistic ways to deal with it.

-• Repeat the exercise for more high risk situations until all major risks are dealt with.
+• Repeat the exercise for more high risk situations until all major risks are planned for.

-• Be sure to check out if the plans worked in the real world and rate its effectiveness.
+• Be sure to check out if the plans worked in the real world and rate their effectiveness.

 High risk situations are usually accompanied by a strong craving to drink or take drugs.
 Here are 10 coping strategies for craving...